Last Updated on December 10, 2023

 Although the town is a bit touristy, it’s worth a quick visit if only to see the famous Alberobello Trulli on its outskirts.

 Bari, the Commercial Center

-From Alberobello it’s only about an hour’s drive to Bari on the Adriatic coast of Italy.
-A thriving commercial center even back in Roman times, at one point it even rivaled Venice as a maritime center.
+From Alberobello, it’s only about an hour’s drive to Bari on Italy’s Adriatic coast.
+A thriving commercial center even back in Roman times, it once rivaled Venice as a maritime center.